Physics (PY)

 Typically offered in Spring only

-Computational approach to physics problem solving using standard software relevant for physicists.
+Computational approach to solving physics problems using standard software relevant for physicists.
 Electrostatic potentials, data analysis, Monte Carlo simulations, Fourier optics, particle orbits, Schrodinger's equation.
-Examples and assignments for each topic chosen to complement other physics courses.
+Examples and assignments for each topic are chosen to complement other physics courses.

 Typically offered in Fall only